- Conflict of Interest

-Reviews should be completed within 21–28 days.
-If you know that you cannot finish the review within that time, please contact the Editorial Assistant immediately.
+Reviews should be completed within in the timeframe requested by the Editor-in-Chief.
+If you know that you cannot finish the review within that time, please contact the Editor-in-Chief immediately.
 In addition, if you believe that you cannot judge a given article impartially through contact with the authors or a possible conflict of interest, please return it immediately with an explanation.

 The review should give your overall impression of the manuscript, and list the major shortcomings.
 Please consider the following aspects in particular:

 - The novelty of the work, and whether there is sufficient originality and substance to be worthy of publication

 - The articulation of the rationale or hypothesis